quantonganh/blog/2019/10/11/how-do-I-build-this-blog.md

 What is the reason?

 As you can see in [my resume](resume), I started my career as a .NET developer, then my passionate on Linux and open source lead me to a different direction: system administrator.
-And I followed this nearly in 9 years before switching back to work as a Golang developer 2 years ago.
+I dedicated myself to this role for a significant period before transitioning back to work as a Golang developer 2 years ago.

 I was looking around to see how can I write a software engineering resume and here's what I found: